ossia/score-docs/docs/in-depth/embedded.md

 *ossia score* supports running on ARM under Raspberry Pi 3 and 4.
 We recommend a Raspberry Pi 4 for much better performance for audio processing, as well as better support for graphics feature due to its more advanced GPU.

 Other embedded boards will also likely work, they have just not been tested yet.
-If [Qt](https://qt.io) runs on the hardware then most likely score will also run - see the following page for the reference hardware supported by Qt:
+If [Qt](https://qt.io) runs on the hardware then most likely *score* will also run -- see the following page for the reference hardware supported by Qt:

 [https://doc.qt.io/QtForDeviceCreation/qtdc-supported-platforms.html](https://doc.qt.io/QtForDeviceCreation/qtdc-supported-platforms.html)